katanemo/arch/docs/source/concepts/tech_overview/request_lifecycle.rst

 6. **Default Summarization by Upstream LLM**:
    By default, if no specific endpoint processing is needed, the prompt is sent to an upstream LLM for summarization.
-   This ensures that responses are concise and relevant, enhancing user experience in RAG (Retrieval-Augmented Generation) and agentic applications.
+   This ensures that responses are concise and relevant, enhancing user experience in RAG (Retrieval Augmented Generation) and agentic applications.

 7. **Error Handling and Forwarding**: